5 Ways to Make Your Presentation Memorable

 It is important to ensure your message lands.
 Choose a key phrase.
 Make it a theme throughout your presentation and keep coming back to it.
 It will help keep your presentation clear and focused too.

 Choose phrases that are short, powerful and easy to remember.
-It’s really important to use them at the beginning and at end of the presentation in particular to aid memorability.
+Use them at the beginning and at end of the presentation to aid memorability.

 2 Compelling slides

-Make the slides look really beautiful.
+Make the slides look beautiful.
 Focus on evocative visuals vs words.
-People find it really hard to recall lines of text, but powerful visuals will always stay with them.
+People find it hard to recall lines of text, but powerful visuals will always stay with them.
 Remember the Five Golden Rules I highlighted previously.
-Choosing personal visuals, that you’ve taken yourself is particularly powerful, but there are lots of free resources available for you to choose powerful, high-quality images that are copyright free, Unsplash is my favourite.
+There are many free resources for you to choose high-quality, copyright-free images.
+Unsplash is my favourite.
+Choosing photographs that you’ve taken yourself is very effective

 3 Props and demos

-Use physical objects to create intrigue, evoke humour, and most importantly to hammer home your point.
+Use objects to create intrigue and humour.
+Most importantly, use them to drive your point home.
 Hans Rosling uses a washing machine to support his anecdote here.
-Bill Gates famously released a jar of (not infected) mosquitoes into an audience during his talk on the impact of malaria.
+Bill Gates famously released a jar of mosquitoes into an audience.
+He did it during his talk on the impact of malaria.
 Steve Jobs revealed the MacBook Air using a manila envelope during his launch presentation.
-Ask yourself, what else can I bring to supplement and add value to my presentation, beyond simply speaking from a screen?
+Ask yourself: What else can I bring to add value to my presentation?
+I mean, beyond just speaking from a screen.

 4 Memorable statistics

 Don’t overload people with data.
-They simply won’t recall them.
+They won’t recall them.
 Provide people with a few key statistics that will stop them in their tracks.
 Ask yourself, what will cause the audience to really listen?
 They could be shocking, awe-inspiring, intriguing, or amusing.
-Obviously, they need to be relevant to your presentation, but make sure you’re selective.
-Make sure you also explain the impact or implications of the data you’re showing.
+They must be relevant to your presentation, but make sure you’re selective.
+Ensure you also explain the impact or implications of the data you’re showing.
 Make it easy for your audience to understand.

 5 Audience engagement

 Don’t force people to sit still for too long.
 Engage them as part of your presentation.
-For example, do a warm-up exercise, run a short team exercise, take part in a quiz, fill out a questionnaire.
-It breaks up the listening time, creates energy, and helps to reinforce the points you are making.
+For example, do a warm-up exercise, run a short team exercise, take part in a quiz, and fill out a questionnaire.
+It breaks up the listening time, creates energy, and helps to reinforce your points.
 Make them laugh, make them cry.
 Activate their emotions.

 So to summarise

-When you’re planning your next presentation, think about what you can do to make sure it lives long in the memory.
+When you’re planning your next presentation, think about what you can do to ensure it lives long in the memory.
 There are lots of ways you can do this.
 These memorable moments won’t happen by chance.
 Make sure you practice.
 Even if they’re meant to appear spontaneous, rehearse them carefully.
 We listen to many presentations during our business careers.
-Ensure yours stands out.
+Make sure yours stands out.